 When your company inevitably hires new reps for your team, take it upon yourself to act as their guide.
 Get them acquainted, give them a general understanding of what the position entails, and answer any questions they might have along the way.

-Being a mentor will help take a load off your manager's plate.
+Being a mentor will help take some of the workload off your manager's plate.
 It will also show your total understanding of the role and ability to manage others.

 4. Speak up about your intentions.

 No matter how much initiative you take, no one is going to know you want to be the customer service manager if you don't tell them.
-Make it clear to management that you are interested in rising up and are able and willing to take on more responsibility.
+Make it clear to management that you're interested in the position and are able and willing to take on more responsibility.